HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 >
 > 3. The scheduled task is executed at 0:00 every day.
 When the backup is deleted, a full backup will be reserved, that is, it does not fully match the time (for example, if the retention period is 24 hours, a full backup A which is greater than or equal to 24 hours will be found, and all automatic backup files before A will be deleted).

-- **Add Exception or not**: Exceptions for backup can be set in the periodical backup plan.
+- **Add Exception or not:** Exceptions for backup can be set in the periodical backup plan.
 For example, if a periodical plan executes a full back at 0:00 a.m. every morning and executes an incremental backup every 4 hours, but xxx is set as an exception, the backup plan will not be executed on that day.
-- **Backup Setting**: For details, please refer to the "Backup Setting" description in "Manual Backup".
+- **Backup Setting:** For details, please refer to the "Backup Setting" description in "Manual Backup".

 **(2) Specific setting instructions for backup plan**